-10 best Synology tips and tricks to get the most out of your NAS
+Here are 10 Synology tips to get the most out of your NAS

 You can use both Audio Station and Video Station over your local network via UPnP or DLNA to play content and access your NAS remotely via QuickConnect.

-If you like using Plex instead to stream media to all devices on your home network, you'll be glad to know that DSM offers Plex as a native client.
+If you're interested in getting a NAS for Plex to stream media to all devices on your home network, you'll be glad to know that DSM offers Plex as a native client.
 Installing the Plex Media Server takes just under five minutes, and you can set up libraries and add your media collection to the NAS to stream content from anywhere.
-The biggest advantage with Plex is its metadata service and availability on just about every platform, including most smart TVs.
+Of course, the biggest advantage with Plex is its metadata service and availability on just about every platform, including most smart TVs.

 Back up data on the NAS to the cloud

-Once you've backed up data to your NAS, you may want to consider backing up vital data that's stored on the NAS to a secure cloud storage provider.
+Once you've backed up data to your NAS, you may want to consider backing up vital data stored on the NAS to a secure cloud storage provider.
 A NAS is not infallible, and when it involves data like photos and videos, it is a safe bet to use a cloud storage option as a failsafe.

-I back up all the photos and videos on my NAS enclosure to Google Drive by way of G Suite.
+I back up all the photos and videos on my NAS enclosure to Google Drive using G Suite.
 There are plenty of alternatives available — including Backblaze B2, Synology's own C2 service, Wasabi, and more.

 As you'd imagine, you can use a few utilities to back up data seamlessly between your NAS and a cloud provider, and Hyper Backup is the ideal option.
 The service automatically backs up data from the folders you select on a schedule, encrypts the data by default, and offers multi-version backups.
 It is an all-in-one utility that does everything you're looking for in a backup solution.